John Devonshire Ellis

-John Devonshire Ellis (20 April 1824 – 11 November 1906) was a steelmaker in Sheffield, England.
+John Devonshire Ellis (20 April 1824 – 11 November 1906) was a steelmaker from Sheffield, England.
 He developed armour-plating for warships, and worked on the Bessemer process of steelmaking.

 Early life

 Ellis was born in Handsworth on 20 April 1824, son of Charles Ellis, a Birmingham brass manufacturer, and was educated at King Edward VI School, Birmingham.
 He obtained a practical knowledge of the manufacture and working of brass in his father's works, and in 1848 became a partner in the firm.

 On 5 December 1848 he married Elizabeth Parsons Bourne of Childs Ercall, Shropshire.

 Armour-plate for warships

 In 1854 he purchased with John Brown and William Bragge the Atlas engineering works in Sheffield, then a modest establishment covering about three acres.
 Shortly after the partners took over the works, the adoption of armour for warships in France (1858) led the company to produce iron plates by a new and cheaper process of rolling welding them.
 Four-inch plates made by this process were fitted to HMS Warrior and HMS Black Prince, the earliest ironclads of the British Royal Navy.

 For several years Ellis was occupied in devising appliances for the manufacture of thicker plates to protect ships against guns and projectiles.
 Steel was tried, but was not found to have the necessary toughness under the impact of shot.
 After many experiment Ellis perfected a process for uniting a hard steel face with a wrought-iron backing.
 Such compound armour was used until about 1893, the Royal Sovereign-class battleships being protected with an 18-inch belt of this on the water-line.
 Meanwhile, as early as 1871, Ellis had turned his attention to the process of cementation, and in that year he took out a patent relating to it; but it was not until the chilling process devised by Captain T. J. Tresidder (in which the heated surface of a plate was chilled by means of water under pressure) was applied in conjunction with cementation, that satisfactory results were obtained.
 The first Ellis-Tresidder chilled compound plate was tried with success at Shoeburyness in 1891.